uga-libraries/GitHub_Standards/Collaborative_Development_Workflow.md

 For existing repos, keep it public.

-At the end of the cycle, make sure that the GitHub repo meets [our GitHub Standards](Repository_Standard.md), that the README and documentation are complete, and remaining ideas have been documented as issues.
+At the end of the cycle, make sure that the GitHub repo meets [our GitHub Standards](Repository_Standard.md), that the README and documentation are complete, and that remaining ideas have been documented as issues.

 ### Branches